 • All users, even those added later, will have the stated privileges.
 PUBLIC denotes a group that includes all users at all times.
 The sum of privileges granted to PUBLIC, privileges awarded to any groups to which the user belongs, and any privileges granted to the user individually make up an individual user’s privileges.

-• When a Lake Formation EXTERNAL TABLE is made PUBLIC, the privilege is granted to the Lake Formation of everyone group.
+• When a Lake Formation EXTERNAL TABLE is made PUBLIC, the privilege is granted to the Lake formation of every group.

 C) Example Queries

-• Below is an example of utilizing GRANT for sharing Data Access privileges on Amazon Redshift.
+• Below is an example of using GRANT to share Amazon Redshift data access privileges.
 In this situation, the only privileges you may give to Users and User groups are ALTER and SHARE.

 GRANT { ALTER | SHARE } ON DATASHARE datashare_name